 Putting together a large calendar or plan that incorporates work commitments, course and personal deadlines will keep you on track with both.
 Ensure that you block out a realistic amount of time for each task and leave enough space for breaks to prevent the risk of burning out and losing focus.

 When writing your schedule, try to get ahead of deadlines instead of leaving them to the last minute.
 The earlier you’re able to get your work completed, the less stress you will feel about completing it.

 4. Understand how you work best

 You may have to try a few different methods to figure out how you work best as everybody takes in information differently.
 Perhaps you learn better in the morning, night, during your commute or prefer to sit on the sofa or in your bedroom.
-Some studies have found that learning information before sleep is remembered and recalled more easily.
+Some studies have found that learning information such as course materials and learning resources before sleep is remembered and recalled more easily.